2021 National League Championship Series: Background

 The Atlanta Braves qualified for the postseason as the National League East division leader.
 It was their fourth straight NL East championship, having won it every year since 2018.
 The Braves had the worst record out of all postseason teams, at 88–73, and they were the only postseason team with a win total under 90.
 In the National League Division Series, they beat the favored Milwaukee Brewers in four games.
 This was the Braves' 13th National League Championship Series (NLCS) appearance; however, they had not won an NLCS since 1999.

 The Los Angeles Dodgers qualified for the postseason as a wild card entrant, after they failed to win the National League West for the first time since 2012.
 In the National League Wild Card Game, they defeated the St. Louis Cardinals on a two-run walk-off home run from Chris Taylor.
 In the National League Division Series, the Dodgers defeated their rivals, the San Francisco Giants, in five games.
 This was the Dodgers' fifth appearance in the NLCS in six seasons, sixth in nine seasons, and 15th overall.
-While the Dodgers had a better record than Atlanta during the regular season, the Braves held home-field advantage in the NLCS due to the Braves NL East division crown.
+While the Dodgers had a better record than Braves during the regular season, the Braves held home-field advantage in the NLCS due to their NL East division crown and Dodgers status as a wild card.

 This was the fifth postseason matchup between the Dodgers and Braves.
 The previous meetings were the 1996 NLDS (won by the Braves), 2013 NLDS, 2018 NLDS, and 2020 NLCS (the latter three won by the Dodgers).
 The two teams also met in the 1959 National League tie-breaker series, considered regular season games, with the Dodgers winning that series, two games to none, to advance to the 1959 World Series.
 The Braves and Dodgers also shared the same division (NL West) for 24 years (1969–1993), where they finished in the top two positions in the division in 1982, 1983, and 1991, all of which came down to the final week of the season.

 This was the sixth time that teams met in a re-match in the NLCS in consecutive years, following the Cubs-Dodgers in 2016–2017, Dodgers-Phillies in 2008–2009, Astros-Cardinals in 2004–2005, Braves-Pirates in 1991–1992, and the Dodgers-Phillies again in 1977–1978.

 The Braves and Dodgers played six games during the regular season, with the Dodgers winning the season series, 4–2.